KieranCanter/kierancanter.dev/README.md

 ## Infrastructure

-To the average programmer with no previous website hosting experience, the process can be arguous, confusing, and difficult.
-You are not alone if you relate to that struggle, and there was much trial & error and failures in my attempts to get my site up and running.
+To the average programmer with no previous website hosting experience, the process of getting a site up and running can be arguous, confusing, and difficult.
+You are not alone if you relate to that struggle, and there was much trial & error and failures in my attempts to do so.
 Below are the various platforms I used for the DevOps side of things.

 * _.com_ domain is registered with AWS Route 53 and _.dev_ domain is registered with PorkBun (.com -> .dev redirection through Vercel)
 * SSL certificate issued by Let's Encrypt through PorkBun